nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 Porch has a relatively complex data storage model, such that it essentially acts as a mediator between sets of data stored in several locations:
 * the Kubernetes *cluster control plane* on which Porch is installed, including Porch's *custom resources*
-* *Git repositories*
+* *Git repositories* in which package resources are managed.
+For more details on how Porch interacts with Git repositories, see the [Repository Adapters documentation]({{% relref "<TODO>" %}})
 * and the contents of the *package revision cache* (which, depending on the cache option configured at install-time, may be either incorporated in the cluster's control plane ("CR cache") or stored in a separate SQL database ("DB cache")).
+A more detailed explanation of the package revision cache and the different cache options can be found under the Architecture and Components section: [Cache]({{% relref "/docs/5_architecture_and_components/porch-server/cache/_index.md" %}}).

+Porch's data storage operations are covered in significantly greater depth in the [Architecture and Components section]({{% relref "/docs/5_architecture_and_components/_index.md" %}}).

 Each data store serves as the source of truth for different elements of Porch's data structure:
 * custom resource objects on Kubernetes control plane: